The Narrative: 2006–08: Formation

 In 2006, after graduating, Jesse Gabriel decided to find some musicians to begin a musical project.
-He wrote then, a three page open advertisement and submit it to Craigslist.
-After some answers, he looked upon the Suzie Zeldin's response, who was also looking for musicians to form a band, and decided to meet each other.
-They soon found out that they had studied in the same school on Bellmore, Long Island, but never met.
-The two then decided to collaborate in music, around October 2006, naming the band under a different name "January Window", before changing it to The Narrative.
+He wrote a three-page open advertisement and submitted it to Craigslist.
+After some answers, he looked saw Suzie Zeldin's response, who was also looking for musicians to form a band, and they decided to meet.
+They found that they had studied in the same school on Bellmore, Long Island, but never met.
+The two decided to collaborate in music, around October 2006, naming the band "January Window", before changing it to the Narrative.
 Zeldin spoke to U-T San Diego, explaining the following about the change of band name, "We came up with the name while we were recording the 'Just Say Yes' EP.
 At one point, we had put together a list of random band names, mostly from literary terms, poems, or song lyrics we liked and sent them around to our friends.
 For a short time, we settled on January Window which is from a Sylvia Plath poem.
 We ended up not liking it after a while and revisited the list and found The Narrative Paradigm which seemed a little wordy and pretentious so we shortened it to The Narrative.
 We decided it was a good name and have been happy with it."

-The band's first song released was the demo version of "End All Arrival", under the name January Window on January 1, 2007 on MySpace, which was later used on their debut album.
+The band's first song released was the demo version of "End All Arrival", under the name January Window on January 1, 2007, on MySpace, which was later used on their debut album.
 Jesse would not sing in the band initially, but Suzie asked him and he decided to sing "Slide" by the Goo Goo Dolls.
 Following this "audition", Suzie was pleased by his voice and Jesse was thus included in the lead vocals and the back vocals.
 Drummer Charles Seich was added to the band after being introduced to Jesse and Suzie for the purposes of recording their EP.

-In 2007, Suzie has participated in many band projects, singing in Russian on "I'm Breathing...
+In 2007, Suzie participated in many band projects, singing in Russian on "I'm Breathing...
 Are You Breathing Too?" by Envy on the Coast, Fairmont's song "Melt Your Heart" from the album Transcendence, and The Minus Scale's song "No Matter What I Say You're Going To Do It".
-She also sang guest vocals on the Dashboard Confessional side of the New Found Glory split EP Swiss Army Bromance song "All About Her", as well as on at least one track on the newest edition of the released Dashboard Confessionals, Wire Tapes VOL 2.
-Before The Narrative she has also released solo material, such as "Excuses EP" featuring four songs.
+She also sang guest vocals on the Dashboard Confessional side of the New Found Glory split EP Swiss Army Bromance song "All About Her", as well as on at least one track on the newest edition of the released Dashboard Confessionals, Wire Tapes Vol 2.
+Before the Narrative she also released solo material, such as the Excuses EP, featuring four songs.